 Distribution channels:

-And strategic planning is what ensures content is actually serving business objectives instead of simply existing.
+Strategic planning is what ensures the content marketing strategy of a small business is actually serving business objectives instead of simply existing.

 SEO and Keyword Optimization

-Creating content without optimization means nobody ever discovers it through search engines.
+Creating content without content optimisation for small businesses means nobody ever discovers it through search engines.

 We at Mighty Musketeers optimize every piece for maximum search visibility always.
-SEO is also an important aspect of small business content marketing, which can help with ranking your content and attracting visitors.
-When the content is properly optimized, it works much harder and continues to attract organic traffic for years.
+SEO is an important aspect of small business content marketing, which helps with ranking your content and attracting visitors.
+When content is properly optimized, it works much harder and continues to attract organic traffic for years.

 Why SEO optimization works best: